 Different ways to propel wheelchairs

 For those with mobility problems, getting around can be incredibly tiring.
 Especially over longer distances, wheelchair users may become fatigued and need some extra help.
-This is where self-propelled wheelchairs, attendant controlled models, and powerchairs come into it.
+This is where self-propelled wheelchairs, attendant controlled models, wheelchair accessories, and powerchairs come into it.
 You might be looking for a powered chair, or a manual one.
 Manual wheelchairs can come with either large or small wheels – for example, both self-propelled and attendant controlled models class as manual wheelchairs.
 These options give the user and their caregiver the option of some extra help when pushing a wheelchair, but what’s the difference between them?

 A.K.A. – Big-wheeled wheelchair, active wheelchairs

 These chairs are pushed solely by the efforts of the user or caregiver.
 They have no extra electric power to propel the chair forwards.
 This means that the user needs to have good upper body strength – particularly in their arms and chest if they are to be pushing themselves along flat surfaces and even up small hills.
 Self-propelled models usually have larger back wheels for the user to grip when they are moving themselves forward or backwards.
 Often manual wheelchair models are available in both self-propelled and attendant controlled versions.
 The Action3 NG and the ErgoLite 2 are a great example of this.

 A.K.A. – Transit wheelchairs, small-wheeled wheelchair, medium active